leeguandong/Paper-Learning/README.md

   -  U-Net Convolutional Networks for Biomedical Image Segmentation
   -  Mask R-CNN

+Other
+  -  Dropout: A Simple Way to Prevent Neural Networks from Overfitting

 NER-LOCATION
   -  Bidirectional LSTM-CRF Models for Sequence Tagging
   -  Neural Architectures for Named Entity Recognition